ansible/ansible.mcp_builder/roles/aws_ccapi_mcp/README.md

 ## Configuration

-Details taken from AWS IAM MCP server [environment variables documentation](https://awslabs.github.io/mcp/servers/ccapi-mcp-server#environment-variables-1).
+Details taken from AWS Cloud Control MCP server [environment variables documentation](https://awslabs.github.io/mcp/servers/ccapi-mcp-server#environment-variables-1).

 ### AWS Credentials
 The server requires AWS credentials to be configured.
 You can use any of the following methods: